 Make a Settlement Offer

 If your lender refuses to waive the deficiency, you can offer to settle the deficiency for a smaller amount.
-(If you do this, make sure the payment is included in the HUD-1 Settlement Statement at the closing of the short sale so it does not appear to be an illegal kickback.)

 A lender is likely to agree to accept a smaller amount because collecting a deficiency debt can be a lengthy and costly process.
 It is often easier for the lender to accept a reduced lump sum than to try to collect the full amount.
 Also, you can also negotiate to repay the reduced deficiency debt in installments over time.